bryanluwz/NTU-FYP-Chatbot-AI/README.md

    python ./app.py --debug
    ```

-5. The AI server should now be running on `https://localhost:5000`.
+5. The AI server should now be running on `https://localhost:3001` or whatever port you specified in the `.env` file.

 ## License